scrum2b-admin/scrum2b-mockup/README.md

 The project is developed for new UX/UI codes for the screens.
 You could see how it works at: http://new-mockup.scrum2b.com

-If you find out any ideas to improve or fix bugs, please do not hesitate to send it to me.
+If you find out any ideas to improve or fix bugs, please do not hesitate to send it to us.

 Thanks and Best regards,

-Scrumtobe Team
+Scrumtobe Team (Email: scrum2b@ithanoi.com - Website: http://scrumtobe.com)